lotta-schule/lotta/README.md

 - The *Lotta Webapp*.
 The main web frontend to a lotta project.
   This is what is usually referred to by *lotta*.

+The easiest is to start by creating a new lotta tenant, or copying over the data from some prod or test system.
+As lotta recognizes its tenants via the host url, we suggest you use <tenant-slug>.local.lotta.schule;
+It's pointed directly to your localhost, but with the extra of having a multitenant-capable hostname